Updated: Mar 24

 Who could have thought it so controversial for a non-profit, environmental advocacy organization to work to protect an old growth redwood grove from the machines of progress, within a State park?

 Over the last several years, EPIC staff and volunteers have pored over documents and kept a watchful eye on the California Department of Transportation (Caltrans) in an effort to protect Richardson Grove State Park from a proposal to construct a larger highway through the famed gateway into Humboldt County from the south.
 The project’s stated purpose is to provide access for federally standardized commercial trucks (STAA) into the region (This is a truncated purpose.
-To find out more, please download the Caltrans draft EIR).
+To find out more, please download the Caltrans draft Environmental Impact Report).

 Did you know that if EPIC and our allies had not forced Caltrans to follow the law and analyze the impacts of their proposed construction, the project would likely have already been built, without environmental analysis or public input?